OguzYuuksel/Git-Explained/README.md

   2. *Push up the feature branch to Github.*
   3. *Open a pull request using the feature branch just pushed up to Github.*
   4. *Wait for the PR to be approved and merged.
 If needed start discussion on the PR.*

-- ### Semantic Versioning<br />
+- ### Semantic Versioning<br/>
   `2.4.1` *means majorRelase.minorRelease.patchRelease*
   **Major Release**: *Significant changes that is no longer backwards compatible.*
   **Minor Release**: *New functionality added but everything is backwards compatible, new feature is optional.*
   **Patch Release**: *Bug fixes, small changes.*

-- ### Tags<br />
+- ### Tags<br/>
   *Tags are generally used for Semantic versioning in master branch.*
-  1. **Lighweight tags**: *Just a name and label that points to a particular commit.*
+  1. **Lightweight tags**: *Just a name and label that points to a particular commit.*
   2. **Annotated tags**: *Includes author's name, email, creation date and tagging message.*

 - ### Forking
   - *Forking allows us to create personal copies of other peoples' repositories.
-If you are not cuntributor to the main project, you may fork it, work on your fork and then send a pull request to the owner from your fork.*<br/>
+If you are not contributor to the main project, you may fork it, work on your fork and then send a pull request to the owner from your fork.*<br/>
     <img src="https://github.com/OguzYuuksel/Git-Explained/blob/main/Assets/forkingWorkFlow.png?raw=true" width="350"><br/>
   - *In local repository, you are going to use `origin` remote name for your Github repository, and `upstream` remote name for original project repository.*<br/>
     <img src="https://github.com/OguzYuuksel/Git-Explained/blob/main/Assets/forkingImage.png?raw=true" width="350"><br/>